Joining the Cariveau lab

 Students are expected to be collaborative scientists that are creative, highly-motivated, and insatiably curious.
 Much of the research involves field ecology, and good humor while working long hours in hot, humid and bug-ridden conditions is necessary.
 Finally, graduate school can be challenging, arduous, exciting and fulfilling.
 A wonderful resource for what to expect and how to be successful as a graduate student in ecology and entomology can be found on Spencer Hall’s website (http://www.indiana.edu/~halllab/grad-student-resources.html).

-The Cariveau Native Bee Lab is looking for qualified applicants to fill 10 technician positions, April through September 2019.
+The Cariveau Native Bee Lab is looking for qualified applicants to fill multiple technician positions, May through October 2020.

-Prairie restoration project that examines establishment of pollinator friendly seed-mixes for bees.
+Prairie restoration projects that examine establishment of pollinator friendly seed-mixes for bees.
 Technicians will collect data on plant establishment and identify native prairie plant seedlings while sampling wild bees and soil.
 Prior experience with identifying tallgrass prairie species greatly preferred.
 Full-time position.
-Location: Twin Cities Metro
+Location: Twin Cities metro area.
+No housing provided.

-Minnesota Agriculture for Pollinators Project (MAPP) where technicians will conduct honey bee and native bee sampling and plant surveys throughout southwest Minnesota agricultural lands.
+Minnesota Agriculture for Pollinators Project (MAPP) where technicians will conduct native bee sampling and plant surveys throughout southwest Minnesota in pollinator plantings among agricultural lands.
 Full-time position.
-Location: Western Minnesota, rustic field housing provided.
+Location: southwestern Minnesota, field housing provided.

-Responsibilities: Technicians will conduct field work, observe and collect wild bees, and conduct native plant surveys, process, pin, and label bee and plant specimens collected during the 2019 field season.
+Responsibilities: Technicians will conduct field work, observe and collect wild bees via vacuum and pan traps, conduct native plant surveys, process, pin, and label bee and plant specimens collected during the 2020 field season.
 Technicians will also enter and check data.
 This work requires attention to detail and an eagerness to learn.
 Both independent and group work required.
-Lab work will be located at the UMN Bee Research Facility in St. Paul, Minnesota.

-Valid US driver’s license and US citizen status or permanent resident.
+Valid US driver’s license and legally able to work in the US

 Effective communication skills with supervisors and small teams.